srImathE satakOpAya nama:

 - nalaththu – jIvAthmAs are abode of gyAnam (knowledge).
 In the 3rd letter of praNavam (makAram), jIvAthmAs are explained as the abode of gyAnam and knower,

-- oN poruL – distinct object (knowledgable object) – unlike achith (matter) which does not have knowledge, jIvAthmA (chith) knows himself through dharmi gyAnam (consciousness) and other objects through dharma bhUtha gyAnam (knowledge).
+- oN poruL – distinct object (knowledgable object) – unlike achith (matter) which does not have knowledge, jIvAthmA (chith) knows himself through dharmi gyAnam (consciousness) and other objects through dharma bhUtha gyAnam (perceptive knowledge).

 - IRila vaNpugazh nAraNan – countless.
 IRila is explained with both “oNporuL” and “vaNpuguzh“, i.e., bhagavAn having countless jIvAthmAs and countless great qualities.
 And this combination is the distinct quality of nArAyaNan.
-Having infinite eternal jIvAthmAs who are of three kinds (nithya – ever-liberated, muktha – liberated and badhdha – bound souls) and eternal auspicious qualities is the main identity for nArAyaNan.
+Having infinite eternal jIvAthmAs who are of three kinds (nithya – ever-liberated [and not having any connection with materialistic realm], muktha – liberated [from materialistic realm] and badhdha – bound souls) and eternal auspicious qualities is the main identity for nArAyaNan.

 - sEr – You surrender unto him.
 After knowing that he is your own master, surrender immediately.
 This is “nama:” in thirumanthram (which explains emperumAn is the means to attain him).